 Between September and December 2017 there was a period of unrest and violence in rural areas of Mulanje, linked to rumours of bloodsuckers.
 This is further to similar incidents of violence and unrest reported during the period September to December 2017 in the areas of Mulanje, Thyolo, Chiradzulu, Phalombe and also in rural parts of Blantyre, Zomba and Nsanje districts.
-On 19 October 2017, there are also reports of unrest and disturbances on the Chileka Road which is the main route to the airport from Blantyre.
-You should exercise extreme caution in these areas, especially after dark, avoid any demonstrations or large groups of people and follow local security advice.
+You should continue to exercise extreme caution if you’re travelling in these areas, especially after dark, avoid any demonstrations or large groups of people and follow local security advice.

 Most visits to Malawi are trouble-free, but you should take sensible precautions to protect yourself from muggers and bag-snatchers.
 Most thefts from visitors take place around the main bus stations in Lilongwe and Blantyre.
 See Safety and security

 Although there’s no recent history of terrorism in the Malawi, attacks can’t be ruled out.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.